mattmcmanus/puppet-duplicity/README.md

 work as long as the metadata cache on the node is up to date.
 Duplicity will force a full backup otherwise because it cannot decrypt anything it downloads from the bucket.

+It's possible to add multiple encryption keys with the pubkey_id parameter as an array.
+Despite the parameter name keys can be specified in all ways recognized by gpg, not only as keyids.

 Check https://answers.launchpad.net/duplicity/+question/107216 for more information.

 Backup over SSH